Sachinm1798/python_in_git/README.md

-This is my python program repository linked with computer
+This is my python program repository.